share this post

 Storage Instructions

-You can store the pizza dip leftovers in an airtight container in the fridge for up to 2 days.
+You can store the keto pizza dip leftovers in an airtight container in the fridge for up to 2 days.
 The top cheese layer will harden like in any pizza stored in the fridge.

 But when you rewarm the dip in the microwave or oven the cheese melt and get creamy again.